Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

    - If a dependency isn't found, double-check the exact path in File Explorer
    - For Tesseract issues, verify the tessdata directory contains language files
    - For LibreOffice conversions, ensure no LibreOffice windows are open when converting
+   - For Python/OpenCV issues:
+     - Make sure pip is up to date: `python -m pip install --upgrade pip`
+     - Try installing with administrator privileges
+     - Check if Python is properly added to PATH
+   - For unoconv issues:
+     - Verify both Python and LibreOffice are properly installed
+     - Make sure LibreOffice is in PATH
+     - Try running LibreOffice once before using unoconv

 Need help?
 Visit the [Stirling PDF GitHub Issues](https://github.com/Stirling-Tools/Stirling-PDF/issues) page.